 It doesn’t have to cost a lot of money to feed your cat raw.
 You can save money by buying meat in bulk and taking advantage of discounts and heavily reduced markdown prices before the meat expiry dates.
 If you choose to feed a homemade raw recipe you will need to purchase a meat grinder.
 You may need some other kitchen equipment too, if you don’t already have it.
 This is an investment in the long-term health of your cat and will soon pay off.

 To dispel the myth about raw cat food being expensive, we calculated the cost of raw feeding using the homemade raw cat food recipe we feed our cats.

 Handling raw meat and organs

 Fear of handing raw meat can be a major factor in decision making when it comes to feeding your cat a raw food diet.
-Some people just don’t like the idea of handling raw meat and offal (including me).
+Some people, especially those who don’t eat meat themselves don’t like the idea of handling raw meat and offal.

-If you really can’t get over the ‘icky factor’ of feeding raw, consider using a raw cat food supplement such as EZComplete which includes organs.
+If you really can’t get over the ‘icky factor’ of feeding raw, consider using a raw cat food meal completer such as EZComplete which includes organs.
 All you have to do is sprinkle it over your cat’s raw meat and add water.

 Difficult to introduce a raw food diet

 All cats are different in their transition to raw food.
 Two of our cats transitioned to raw food easily and almost immediately.
-It was a much slower process for Amber who took six months to fully transition to a raw food diet.
+It was a much slower process for Amber who took about 6 months to fully transition to a raw diet.

 Hard to get the nutritional balance right